Roam Pal

 Image: Wikimedia Commons, via Wikipedia ‘Windsor Castle’

-Our tip Time your visit for the Changing of the Guard; the State Apartments are the highlight.
+Our tip Time your visit for the Changing of the Guard.
+The State Apartments are the highlight.

 Partial wheelchair access